SkanUJkod/SkanUJkod/doc/architecture/decisions/plugin-architecture.md

 It follows that any pinnable representation would work to provide a dependable ABI, it's just that the C ABI is the only one available.

-TODO: When are `repr(C)` types NOT FFI-safe?
+Also, while a single `repr(C)` does not guarantee FFI safety, it _is_ guaranteed when all types constituting a `struct` etc. are declared with `repr(C)`.
+Fortunately, there are libraries that provide constructs to do just that, at least validating that a type is recursively `repr(C)`.

 #### Type erasure

 This is again neatly [discussed by Manero](https://nullderef.com/blog/plugin-dynload/#generics-in-plugins), and was already touched upon in the [model](./model.md) document.
 Plugins may be interdependent, to which the core is oblivious.
 In C you would model these data dependencies with a `void*` type.
 Guided by Manero's decision process on choosing the best dependency to wrap manual linking, we choose the `abi_stable` crate, which also seems to be the de-facto standard for higher level FFI, or Rust-to-Rust dynamic linking.

 Modeling `void*`-like types in `abi_stable` is not straightforward.
 There are two types that can be utilised for it.
+Manero describes both in his [post on `abi_stable`](https://nullderef.com/blog/plugin-abi-stable/#handling-state), and more information can be found in the crate docs ([DynTrait](https://docs.rs/abi_stable/latest/abi_stable/struct.DynTrait.html), [sabi_trait](https://docs.rs/abi_stable/latest/abi_stable/sabi_trait/index.html)).

-TODO: describe shortly
+While we've settled on using `DynTrait` for now, it seems like for our use-case it doesn't matter anyway since the only traits possibly utilized by the core are `Debug` and `Display` to dump final analysis results.
+Its main concern is passing data between the plugin functions.
+Dependent plugins would usually downcast the opaque object into its concrete type anyway.

 The problem with opaque types as they're implemented now is that downcasting is only expected to be done in the same library that produced the opaque type.
 This directly differs from Manero's requirements, where plugins were not interdependent. `abi_stable` is explicit about this both in its [docs](https://docs.rs/abi_stable/latest/abi_stable/struct.DynTrait.html#impl-DynTrait%3C'borr,+P,+I,+EV%3E-3) but even the error message it produces when one attempts to downcast in a different library.